Atlanta, GA Dog Bite Attorneys

 - Punitive damages

 Initial settlement offers by the liable party will almost always be inadequate.
-Always consult with a Georgia dog bite attorney before accepting any offer in order to ensure you get the amount you are entitled to.
+Always consult with an Atlanta dog bite attorney before accepting any offer in order to ensure you get the amount you are entitled to.

 Proving Liability in an Atlanta Dog Bite Case

-As the victim and claimant in a dog bite case, you must establish the three following conditions in order to establish liability on part of the responsible party and validate your claim:
+As the victim and claimant in an Atlanta dog bite case, you must establish the three following conditions in order to establish liability on part of the responsible party and validate your claim:

 - The dog exhibited vicious or aggressive behavior in the past - This can be shown through a past history of the dog's aggressive behavior against people or other animals.